calbertan/syscourse/README.md

 ## Note
-This repo is a public release of forked private repo, hence why there is no history
+This repo is a public release of forked private repo where old commits contained sensitive API keys, hence why there is no history